dmorenog01/tasave-native/README.md

 - fix rate info to make it more descriptive
 - store last rates in localstorage for offline use
 - Add routing and other screens (graph, rate, info pages) Expo Router

-- numbers should be stored as floats and displayed as strings to preserve precision
+- numbers should be stored as floats and displayed as strings to preserve precision.
+(Done)
+- calculation should be updated when rate is changed.

 - fix name when number is too big

 ### Look/Feel